sarmini1/mastermind/README.md

 method on the MastermindGame class for its factory method to lean on.

-The MastermindGame class in particular encapsulates a lot of logic, which I organized into various instance methods and internal methods (these lead with a single underscore and are used by instance methods as needed).
+The MastermindGame class in particular encapsulates a lot of logic, which I organized into various properties, instance methods and internal methods (these lead with a single underscore and are used by instance methods as needed).

 ## Routes